AbdullahJaffrey/AbdullahJaffrey/README.md

 - 💞️ I enjoy travelling and meeting new people and discovering new places ...

 - 📫 How to reach me: Through my Facebook ID, you can reach me at any time ...

+> You only live once, but if you do it right, once is enough! <br /> ~ Mae West

 </td>
 </table>